realjuangalt/rpg-combat-engine/readme.md

 - `/players/`: Directory where generated character JSON files and lore text files are saved.
 - `tools/spell_empora.py`: Script for generating spells and items.
 - `tools/refine.py`: Script for validating game state data against the schema.
+- `tools/split_game_state.py`: Script for splitting game state data into individual JSON files for players, NPCs, items, and spells.
 - `documentation/gs_schema_documentation.md`: Detailed documentation on the schema, addressing limitations and intended logic not captured in JSON.
+- `/npcs/`: Directory where individual NPC JSON files are saved by `split_game_state.py`.
+- `/items/`: Directory where individual item JSON files from all characters are saved by `split_game_state.py`.
+- `/spells/`: Directory where individual spell JSON files from all characters are saved by `split_game_state.py`.

 ## Output Format